 Your Own Network

-The best way to find a branding agency to partner with on your rebrand is by tapping your own network.
+The best way to find a branding agency to partner with on your rebrand is by tapping into your own network.

 This way you can get personal feedback from people too.